Attach to Process

-Attach to local process feature allows you to debug a project which you are developing in IntelliJ IDEA, but (for some reasons) are not able to launch directly from your IDE.
+The Attach to process feature allows you to debug a project which you are developing in IntelliJ IDEA, but that you are unable to launch directly from your IDE for some reason.

-- From the list of available processes that appears, select the desired process.
-Simplify your search by typing the first letters of its name or PID In case there are several debuggers that can be used for the selected process, you can choose among them in the pop-up menu:
+From the list of available processes, select the desired process.
+Simplify your search by typing the first letters of its name or PID.
+If there are several debuggers that can be used for the selected process, you can choose among them in the pop-up menu.

-- Proceed with debugging the same way as you usually do it in IntelliJ IDEA (set breakpoints, step through, pause and resume the process, evaluate expressions, etc.) Note that in case the process you have attached to does not provide debug information, breakpoints will be unavailable and stepping will be performed in the disassembly view.
+Proceed with debugging the same way as you usually do it in IntelliJ IDEA (set breakpoints, step through, pause and resume the process, evaluate expressions, etc.) Note that in case the process you have attached to does not provide debug information, breakpoints will be unavailable and stepping will be performed in the disassembly view.